File and I/O Management¶

 |/usr/local/||Cluster-wide software||Yes||N/A (not for user storage)||N/A (not for user storage)|

-*These are shared Lustre filesystems - files created on these are immediately visible to all nodes.
+**These are shared filesystems - files created on these are immediately visible to all nodes.

-**These are private for each compute node - files created on these are destroyed after completion of the current job.
+***These are private to each compute node - files created on these are destroyed after completion of the current job.

 The /home directories are provided by an enterprise NFS storage system, whereas the /rds directories are provided by Lustre filesystems.
 The latter are performant and scalable, and it is on these that active data to be read or written by jobs should be placed (not under /home which is more suited to code, post processed results, reports etc).

-NB The hpc-work directories provide free, 1TB storage for the personal use of Cambridge researchers.
-This storage cannot be shared with other users - please purchase shared storage from the Research Data Store.
+The hpc-work directories provide free, 1TB storage for the personal use of Cambridge researchers.
+This storage cannot be shared with other users - please purchase shared storage from the Research Data Store (RDS).
+The hpc-work directories themselves are also provided by the RDS service.
+National Facility (DiRAC/Tier2/IRIS) users may already have additional project areas visible under /rds/user/<username> and ~/rds provided from pre-paid RDS storage which are shared between members of the same project.

 There are 1TB quotas in force on /rds/usr/<username>/hpc-work.
 For some filesystems, the limit value is slightly greater than the quota value (the former is also known as the hard limit, whereas the latter is the soft limit).
 It is possible (but not desirable) to exceed the soft limit, but not the hard limit.
 Exceeding the soft limit is allowed for 7 days, but if the over-quota condition is not corrected after 7 days, creation of new files and directories on the filesystem will become impossible.
 This happens immediately the soft limit is met if the hard and soft limits are equal.
 It is essential to resolve this situation as quickly as possible to prevent job errors and (in the case of /home) more subtle malfunctions of the account.